jharrilim/jharrilim.github.io/collections/_philosophy/a-causal-existence.md

    or no cause, therefore it must have an external cause

 If we can confidently object both the internal cause and no cause possibilities, then that leaves us with only external cause.
+Below are the objections in detail, which show that the conclusion is logically necessary.

 #### Objection Against the Internal Cause